-Grandview School Authority consults with a part-time Superintendent, 1 principal, 4.5 FTE classroom teachers, .5 Literacy Coach, 1.0 Special Education Consultant, 1 Program Support teacher, 1 curriculum coverage teacher, 10 Registered Early Childhood Educators (RECE), and 1 Educational Assistant (EA) presently completing the Early Childhood Education diploma program.
+Grandview School Authority consults with a Superintendent, 1 principal, 6 FTE classroom teachers, 1 Special Education Consultant, 1 Program Support teacher, 2 curriculum coverage teachers, 13 Registered Early Childhood Educators (RECE), and 1 Educational Assistant (EA) presently completing the Early Childhood Education diploma program.

-The principal reports to the School Board Authority Board of Trustees.
+The principal reports to the School Board Authority's Board of Trustees.
 The principal's role involves the responsibilities as outlined under "Provincial Information".
 There are daily responsibilities within the school, as well as "Board" duties, such as Policies and Procedures, and the training for appropriate new Ministry initiatives.
-The principal or designate is also the school rep on Grandview committees such as Health and Safety.
+The principal or designate is also the school representative on Grandview committees such as Health and Safety.
 There is communication with the parents through the SeeSaw App, regular communication through the Grandview School website and phone calls to and from parents.

-The classroom teachers have their Special Education Specialist qualifications, as well as qualifications in areas such as Kindergarten, Technology Integration Specialist, Right to Read Literacy Instruction, CORE language, Autism Training and Augmentative and Alternative for Communication training.
-Each year the teachers attend professional training and courses preparing the individual needs of the students.
+Classroom teachers have their Special Education qualifications, as well as qualifications in areas such as Kindergarten, Technology Integration Specialist, Right to Read Literacy Instruction, CORE language, Autism Training and Augmentative and Alternative for Communication training.
+Each year the teachers attend professional training and courses preparing for the individual needs of the students.
 The teachers work with a team of therapists to develop goals and strategies for each student.
 They meet frequently to ensure that the goals are understood by all members of the team.

-Special Education Staff FTEs Staff Qualifications Teachers of exceptional students 1.0 Superintendent Ontario College of Teachers (OCT), Special Education Specialist, Master of Science in Education, Supervisory Officer Certificate 1.1 Principal 1.0 Ontario College of Teachers (OCT), Special Education Specialist, Master of Science in Education, Supervisory Officer Certificate 2.0 Special Education Consultant 1.0 Ontario College of Teachers (OCT); Additional Qualifications: Special Education Specialist, Technology Integration Specialist, PQP Part 1 &2 2.1 Special Education Teachers 4 Ontario College of Teachers (OCT); Special Education Specialists, 2 Teachers hold Master's of Science in Education

-2.2 Program Support Teacher 1.0 Ontario College of Teachers (OCT), Special Education Specialist 2.3 Curriculum Coverage Teacher 1.0 Ontario College of Teachers (OCT); Special Education Specialist 2.4 Literacy Coach .5 Ontario College of Teachers (OCT), Special Education Part 2, Master of Science in Education 3.
-Other Educators 3.1 Registered Early Childhood Educators 9 Registered Early Childhood Educators 4.
-Educational Assistant 1 Currently registered in ECE diploma courses
+Special Education Staff FTEs Staff Qualifications 1.1 Principal 1.0 Ontario College of Teachers (OCT), Special Education Specialist, Master of Science in Education, Supervisory Officer Certificate 2.0 Special Education Consultant 1.0 Ontario College of Teachers (OCT); Additional Qualifications: Special Education Specialist, Technology Integration Specialist, Family Studies ABQ, PQP Part 1 &2, Masters ongoing 2.1 Special Education Teachers 6 Ontario College of Teachers (OCT); Special Education Parts 1-3, 3 Teachers hold Master's o Science in Education 2.2 Program Support Teacher 1.0 Ontario College of Teachers (OCT), Special Education Specialist 2.3 Curriculum Coverage Teacher With a focus on literacy and math 2 Ontario College of Teachers (OCT); Special Education Qualifications and a Specialist Qualification 3.
+Other Educators 3.1 Registered Early Childhood Educators 13 Registered Early Childhood Educators 4.
+Educational Assistant 1 Currently completing an ECE diploma

 The Special Education Consultant provides support to the student's family and to the student's home school, regarding issues related to transition and education.
-Once a student is registered for Grandview School, the Special Education Consultant contacts the students home school and begins the transition process beginning with a description of the student's needs, planning a formal transition meeting in the spring and ongoing communication for the year prior to the student attending.
+Once a student is registered for Grandview School, the Special Education Consultant contacts the students home school and begins the transition process.
+This process begins with a description of the student's needs, planning a formal transition meeting in the spring and ongoing communication for the year prior to the student attending school.
 The Special Education Consultant coordinates the delivery of the students' SEA equipment to ensure it is in place for the start of school.
 They also provide ongoing support to parents with the Parent Information Network meetings and up to date Ministry documentation.
 The Special Education Consultant also coordinates the Welcome to Kindergarten sessions in partnership with The Early Years Program.
-Parents are invited to attend curriculum-based sessions with their children three times a year and the Special Education Consultant has played an instrumental role in coordinating these days responding to the needs of our students as well as demonstrating current practices in education.
+Parents are invited to attend curriculumbased sessions with their children three times a year and the Special Education Consultant has played an instrumental role in coordinating these days responding to the needs of our students as well as demonstrating current practices in education.